 How are we working toward best practice compliance?

 Adopting the highest level of Information Security Standards

 Our Information Security Management System has been assessed to the IASME standard https://www.iasme.co.uk/the-iasme-standard/ .
 Based on ISO27001 and international best practice, the certification is risk-based and includes aspects such as physical security, staff awareness, and data backup.
 The IASME standard was recently recognised as the best cyber security standard for SMEs by the UK Government.

 During Eploy’s 2017 IASME recertification we opted to include IASME’s new ‘GDPR Ready’ checkmark as part of the assessment.
-This meant the assessor reviewed our policies and procedures for their compliance with GDPR – this was successful, and we are confident that we will be ready for GDPR when it comes into effect in May 2018.
+This meant the assessor reviewed our policies and procedures for their compliance with GDPR – this was successful and we were ready for GDPR when it came into effect in May 2018.

 Our IASME & GDPR Ready certificate is No.SA003163 - https://www.iasme.co.uk

 Helping your candidates to exercise their rights under GDPR